girgismicheal/Book-Clustering-Clustering-Is-All-You-Need/README.md

   ## <a name="8">Glove</a>
 - Global vector for word representation is an unsupervised learning algorithm for word embedding.
 - We trained a GloVe model on books’ data, that represents each word in a 300x1 Vector.
 We took the data frame after cleaning and get each paragraph and passed it to the corpus.
-After that,t we trained the model on each word.
+After that, we trained the model on each word.
 - We used also a pre-trained model “glove-wiki-gigaword-300”.
 Each word is represented by a 300x1 vector.
 Then, on each word of a sentence in the data frame, we replaced it with its vector representation.
 ```Python
 import gensim.downloader as api